 Drugs of abuse are all intoxicants or other substances that could modify behavior including, but not limited to, all narcotics, hallucinogens, stimulants, depressants, and alcoholic beverages.
-Examples include but are not limited to; marijuana, amphetamines, barbiturates, glue, cocaine, PCP, beer, wine, e-cigarette, vapes, and liquor.
+Examples may include marijuana, amphetamines, barbiturates, glue, cocaine, PCP, beer, wine, liquor, e-cigarettes, and vapors.